Council of Economic Advisers, Its Role, and Its Effect on Economy

 Many Council members have also served, or go on to serve, in the Federal Reserve.
 Despite this, the Council does not advise the nation's central bank on monetary policy.
 It does, however, clearly express its point of view.

+The academic background of CEA members provides a high level of technical sophistication.
+For example, they know how to use computer programs that model the economy.
+They can forecast growth, inflation, and employment with these models.
 They can also see what happens if they change certain assumptions.
 For example, they can tell you what would happen if more money was spent on early childhood education.
 The Council can also tell you what happens if nothing is done about climate change.

-This expertise and fresh perspective provide an alternative viewpoint for the President.
-At the same time, these advisers usually share the current Administration's political beliefs and goals.
+This expertise and fresh perspective provide an alternative viewpoint for the president.
+At the same time, these advisers usually share the current administration's political beliefs and goals.

 2. Review economic indicators.
-Each month, they provide the Congressional Joint Economic Committee a summary of 11 crucial statistical areas.
-First is Gross Domestic Product, which measures total economic output.
+Each month, the Council provides the Congressional Joint Economic Committee a summary of 11 crucial statistical areas.
+First is gross domestic product, which measures total economic output.
 Next is income and employment.

+4. Develop specific policies on a regular basis.
+By law, these policies must promote free competitive enterprise.
 They must also suggest ways to avoid future economic crises or end existing ones.
 Finally, the recommendations must also maintain employment and production.